lkodinsson/MARS/Basic/PHB.md

 #### Stunned

 At the beginning of a stunned character's turn, they lose the stunned effect and a swift action.
+Until then, stunned characters cannot perform reactions.

 #### Unconscious